alsyefs/notion/README.md

 ### Option 2: Manual Execution

-After activating your virtual environment and ensuring `secret.py` is configured, simply run as:
+After activating your virtual environment and ensuring `.env` is configured, simply run as:
 ```python
 python app.py
 ```